bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 is also for Android Developers.md

 # Local delegated properties

 Delegated properties have proven to be really useful to give extra abilities to the properties in our classes.
-For instance, one of the most useful ones is the <strong>lazy delegation</strong>, which defers the execution of the assignment until the property is used for the first time.
+For instance, one of the most useful ones is the **lazy delegation**, which defers the execution of the assignment until the property is used for the first time.
 But lazy would also be really helpful too on variables, and Kotlin was lacking this feature.
 Now, with local delegated properties, we can do it: